brajeshwar/brajeshwar.github.io/_posts/2010/2010-08-09-apple-the-cult-in-technology.md

----
-layout: post
-title: Apple - The Cult in Technology
+# Apple - The Cult in Technology
----

 It took quite a long yet worthwhile journey for Apple, to earn the tag of being the Cult in Technology.
 It was not long ago when <a href="http://www.reuters.com/article/idUSTRE64P5PE20100526">Apple overtakes Microsoft as biggest tech company</a>, personifying Apple to be the biggest Technology Company of today.